EdoardoCotto/polito-se2-participium/Retrospective/Retrospective-2.md

 ### Macro statistics

 - Number of stories committed 5 vs. done 5
-- Total points committed  vs. done
+- Total points committed 51 vs. done 51
-- Nr of hours planned  vs. spent  (as a team)
+- Nr of hours planned 98h vs. spent 96h 50m

 **Remember**a story is done ONLY if it fits the Definition of Done:

-- Unit Tests passing
+- Unit Tests passing 274
-- Code review completed
+- Code review completed 5
 - Code present on VCS
-- End-to-End tests performed
+- End-to-End tests performed 17

 > Please refine your DoD if required (you cannot remove items!)